Skip to Content

 • Are you practicing fire safe behaviour?

 When cooking, stay in the kitchen, especially if using oil or at high temperatures.
-Have a proper-fitting pot lid handy to slide over the pot and turn off the stove if a pot catches fire.
+Have a proper-fitting pot lid close by to slide over the pot and turn off the stove if a pot catches fire.
 Cooking requires constant attention.
 Distractions like televisions, cell phones, or computers can lead to a tragic cooking fire.

-2. Candle with Care
+2. Candle with care

 Alcohol is a common factor in many fire fatalities involving cooking and smoking.
 Be aware of roommates and friends who have been drinking excessively, especially if they are cooking or smoking.

-4. Smoke Outside
+4. Smoke outside

-5. Use Electricity Wisely
+5. Use electricity wisely

-6. Clear the Clutter
+6. Clear the clutter

-7. Working Smoke Alarms: It's the Law
+7. Working Smoke Alarms: It's the law

 Your room or apartment must have working smoke alarms.
 Test monthly and notify the landlord immediately if they are not working.
 Dead batteries must be replaced right away.
 Nuisance alarms can be avoided by making sure smoke alarms are not located too close to the kitchen or bathroom.
 Consider getting a smoke alarm with a hush feature.
 Check smoke alarms after an extended absence, such as Christmas break and reading week.
 Never tamper with or disable a smoke alarm.

-8. Plan to Escape
+8. Plan to escape

-9. Be Equipped
+9. Be equipped

-All students are encouraged to create a safety package that includes a:
+Visit our Fire Safety Devices webpage and create a safety package that includes a:

-• smoke alarm;
+• smoke alarm

-• carbon monoxide alarm;
+• carbon monoxide alarm

-• battery powered lantern or flashlight;
+• battery powered lantern or flashlight

 • a radio

-• extra batteries; and
+• extra batteries

 Resources